CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 ## Creating your own base layer
 ### **Obtain a copy of the CaD@Pitt Data Layers Repository**
 Download or clone (optionally, after forking) the [CaD@Pitt Data Layers Repository](https://github.com/CaDatPitt/data-layers).
-For instructions, see [Using the Repository: Download or Clone the Repository](03-using-the-repository.html#download-or-clone-the-repository).
+For instructions, see [Using the Repository: Getting Content from the Repository](03-using-the-repository.html#getting-content-from-the-repository).

 If you would rather not download or clone the entire repository, you can download the necessary source data and Python files (listed in the directory tree under 'transformation-scripts') to the run the program.
 All files should be placed within a standardized structure in the repository directories, as shown below: